jgm/pandoc/test/command/markdown-to-asciidoc-markup.md

 ```
 % pandoc -t asciidoc
-Roses are red,{sp}{sp}
+Roses are red,\
-Violets are blue.{sp}
+Violets are blue.
-Sort of blue.
-More like violet.
 ^D
 Roses are red, +
 Violets are blue.
-Sort of blue.
-More like violet.
 ```